The Book of Pooh: Stories from the Heart: Plot

-At the end, Pooh and his friends clean up the mess they've made and go into hiding when Christopher Robin returns with his mother and after she leaves, they come out of hiding and Christopher Robin reveals that he was at soccer practice and had his journal with him all along.
-He begins to proceed reading them the stories he marked, but finds out that they had already read them.
-Tigger suggests that Christopher Robin should read his journal to them instead, in which he agrees, ending the movie.
+At the end, the cast of the first season in The Book of Pooh (except for Owl, who doesn't come out of the book) clean up the mess they've made and go into hiding when Christopher Robin returns with his mother.
+After she leaves, they come out of hiding and Christopher Robin reveals that he was at soccer practice and had his journal with him all along; furthermore, he only writes in his journal after the events have already happened.
+He decides to read them the stories he marked, but finds out that they had already read them.
+Tigger suggests that Christopher Robin should read his journal to them instead, to which he agrees, ending the movie.